DeanData/DeanData/README.md

 ## Stored Procedures

-This chapter concentrates on procedures in the database.
+This chapter concentrates on procedures in the database.<br/>
 Each procedure describes one process that the player can choose as part of the game: Registration, login, game, and technical support.

-•	First procedure - Registration procedures logic – created with 3 levels of procedures: o	‘RegPro’ (1-14) procedures – A set of processes that make sure that all the conditions for creating a user have passed successfully. o	‘RegPro’ 15 procedure – when all the conditions from ‘RegPro’ (1-14) procedures are met, it will insert the user information to the Users table. o	‘RegistraionProcess’ – high level procedure that calls for all ‘RegPro’ (1-15) procedures.
+**•	First procedure - Registration procedures logic – created with 3 levels of procedures:**<br/>
+o	‘RegPro’ (1-14) procedures – A set of processes that make sure that all the conditions for creating a user have passed successfully. o	‘RegPro’ 15 procedure – when all the conditions from ‘RegPro’ (1-14) procedures are met, it will insert the user information to the Users table. o	‘RegistraionProcess’ – high level procedure that calls for all ‘RegPro’ (1-15) procedures.